Major General Sir Martin White KCVO CB CBE

 Alan Titchmarsh is a gardener, writer and broadcaster best known for programmes such as Ground Force and The Chelsea Flower Show.
 He has also presented the BBC Proms and hosts the Saturday breakfast show on Classic FM.
 His own chat show The Alan Titchmarsh Show ran for eight years on ITV and he currently presents Love Your Garden and Masterpiece – a series of his own devising about antiques and collectables.
 He has written more than fifty gardening books, three volumes of autobiography, several books on royalty including The Queen’s Houses and ten novels, all of which have made the Sunday Times Best-seller list.
 A firm believer in variety being the spice of life, Alan has flown a Spitfire, performed on the West End stage in The Wind in the Willows and ridden with The King’s Troop, Royal Horse Artillery – once.
 He compered the Royal Windsor Diamond Jubilee Pageant in 2012, Her Majesty The Queen’s 90th Birthday Celebration at Windsor in 2016 and has presented several documentaries about the royal family.
 He was made MBE in the Millennium New Year Honours List and is a Deputy Lieutenant of Hampshire and Chancellor of the University of Winchester.
 From 2008-9 he was High Sheriff of the Isle of Wight.
 Alan lives with his wife Alison in Hampshire and the Isle of Wight and has two daughters and four grandchildren.
 He sleeps well.

 I am delighted to support the Isle of Wight Literary Festival, being a staunch supporter of island initiatives and someone who makes his living by the written word!
-I know from previous experience that there is a great spirit attached to the IOW Litfest and I’m looking forward hugely to being a part of the 2016 celebrations.
+I know from previous experience that there is a great spirit attached to the IOW Litfest and I’m looking forward hugely to 2023.

 MICHAEL GRADE, THE LORD GRADE OF YARMOUTH CBE